 About Wave

 Our Wave funding is a social innovation model that gives whānau the agency to realise their own aspirations.
-We release one or two Wave rounds per year and welcome applications from individuals, whānau, community groups and businesses who want to run an initiative or programme that will support them and their hapori.
+Each year we welcome applications from individuals, whānau, community groups and businesses who want to run an initiative or programme that will support them and their hapori.

-Wave funding supports with projects that seek to help whānau and hapori to thrive, and particularly to overcome the ongoing impacts of COVID-19.
+Wave funding supports with projects that seek to help whānau and hapori to thrive.
 We are especially interested in projects that are designed and driven by the whānau and communities they seek to support.
 All projects must support our Whānau Ora outcomes, as outlined in the seven pou that guide us.
-Click here to learn more about the seven pou.

 Wave Funded Stories